 The ARSC is supported by the Risk Management and Internal Assurance Area and the Internal Audit Area in the performance of its powers with respect to the internal control and risk management systems.
-Any audit committees at the country subholding and head of business companies have these powers within their respective purviews.
+Any audit committees at the country subholding and head of business companies have these powers within their respective purview.

-The Risk Management and Internal Assurance Area became functionally subordinate to the ARSC in 2020 (according to the IIA 2020 "Three Lines Model" of The Institute of Internal Auditors, this area would be a "second line").
-This area has the mission of ensuring the proper definition, implementation and maintenance of the ICFR system, assuring Senior Management and the Board of Directors, through the ARSC, that it is effective.
+The mission of the Risk Management and Internal Assurance Area, which is functionally subordinate to the ARSC (according to the IIA 2020 "Three Lines Model" of The Institute of Internal Auditors, this area would be a "second line"), is to ensure the proper definition, implementation and maintenance of the ICFR system, assuring Senior Management and the Board of Directors, through the ARSC, that it is effective.